Obama pledges diplomacy with Iran; no Rouhani meeting

 Iranian media reported earlier, before Obama's aides said the encounter was nixed, that Iranian officials denied having been offered a presidential meeting by the White House.

 A face-to-face meeting would have posed political risks as well for Obama.
-It could have increased expectations for swift progress and fuelled criticism that he is rewarding Rouhani prematurely.
+It could have increased expectations for swift progress and fueled criticism that he is rewarding Rouhani prematurely.

 In his speech, Obama reaffirmed his pledge that his administration would not tolerate Iran's development of nuclear weapons but avoided repeating his previous assertion that all options are on the table - code for possible military action - in dealing with the Iranian nuclear issue.